Shinagawa Seaside Station: Station layout

 The underground station concourse is located on the basement ("1BF") level, and the single island platform is located on the third-basement ("3BF") level, serving two tracks.
 There are three entrances to the station: "A" at the north end, and "B" and "C" at the south end.

 History

 The station opened on 1 December 2002.

 Station numbering was introduced in 2016 with Shinagawa Seaside being assigned station number R06.

-Platform screen doors became operational on platform 1 on 12 February 2022.
-The ones on platform 2 are scheduled to become operational on 13 March 2022.
+Platform screen doors became operational on the platforms in early 2022.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 20,917 passengers daily.